krzema12/snakeyaml-engine-kmp/README.md

 custom instances are explicitly out of scope.
 * Since the custom instances are not supported, parsing any YAML document is safe - the YAML input stream is not able to instruct the Engine to call arbitrary Java constructors (unless it is explicitly enabled)
-* The project is about to release.
-The API is stable but might change.
+* The API is stable but might change.
 Feel free to review the code and propose features/changes.

 ## SnakeYAML Engine features ##